-The International Building Code is kept up to date through the review of proposed changes submitted by code enforcing officials, industry representatives, design professionals and other interested parties.
+The International Swimming Pool and Spa Code is kept up to date through the review of proposed changes submitted by code enforcement officials, industry representatives, design professionals and other interested parties.
 Proposed changes are carefully considered through an open code development process in which all interested and affected parties may participate.